Spike8086/AC4C/README.md

 # AC4C
 Author:Jiawen Li(Spike8086)

-This Repository cotains the complete code of Paper Improving Representational Ability in N4-acetylcytidine (AC4C) Dataset using ResVariant.
+This Repository cotains the complete code of Independent  Test in Paper Improving Representational Ability in N4-acetylcytidine (AC4C) Dataset using ResVariant.

 Notice the notebook improving-representational-ability-in-ac4c.ipynb needs to run in the Kaggle Environment.